 Figure 3.
 Abridged GENESIS pulse program for a NOAH‐2 S+Cc supersequence (13C seHSQC + CLIP‐COSY).
 Specific sections of interest are numbered on the left.
 (1) Module‐specific delays are given unique identifiers to prevent clashes and to improve readability.
 (2) TopSpin parameters (such as the delay d4) are standardized between modules.
 (3) The pulse program instructions begin here.
-(4) t1 incrementation and echo–antiecho gradient inversion is inserted here.
+(4) Commands for t1 incrementation and echo–antiecho selection are inserted here.
 (5) Pulse and receiver phase cycles are standardized between modules.
-(6) Comments for gradient pulses are compatible with the TopSpin gppp script.
+(6) Comments for PFGs are compatible with the TopSpin gppp script.
 (7) Instructions for generating shaped pulses using TopSpin’s WaveMaker software.
 (8) Comments describing each parameter appear in the parameter setup screen.
 (9) Instructions for processing AU programs are encoded here, along with information about the specific modules used and a timestamp which ensures reproducibility.

 Using this information, GENESIS then constructs the pulse program in several steps (Figure 3).
 The pulse program begins with header comments including information about the pulse program and constituent modules.
-Parameter definitions from each module are then collated, taking particular care to avoid duplicate definitions for parameters used in multiple modules.
-The main section, which contains the actual instructions for the pulse sequence, is then put together: this is done mostly by concatenating individual modules together, with some context-sensitive blocks such as purge pulses, gradients, or ASAP mixing[18] placed between modules.
-Appropriate looping and incrementation of parameters such as phase cycles, t1 delays, and gradient amplitudes for echo–antiecho selection is added at the end of the main section.
-Following this, additional comments containing descriptive text for parameters (displayed in TopSpin's ased parameter setup screen), as well as gradient and shaped pulse information (which allow direct setup using the gppp and wvm commands), are inserted.
+Parameter definitions for each module are then collated, taking particular care to avoid duplicate definitions for parameters used in multiple modules.
+The main section, which contains the actual instructions for the pulse sequence, is then put together: this is done mostly by concatenating individual modules, with some context-sensitive blocks such as purge pulses, pulsed field gradients (PFGs), or ASAP mixing[18] placed between modules.
+Appropriate looping and incrementation of parameters such as phase cycles, t1 delays, and PFG amplitudes for echo–antiecho selection are added at the end of the main section.
+Following this, additional comments containing descriptive text for parameters (displayed in TopSpin's ased parameter setup screen), as well as PFG and shaped pulse information (which allow direct setup using the gppp and wvm commands), are inserted.
 Finally, we also specify the exact modules used in the pulse program, the GENESIS version number, and a timestamp: this is important for reproducibility purposes.

-An immediate problem of directly concatenating pulse program texts from different sources is that a given parameter from one source may take on a different meaning in another source.
+An immediate problem of directly concatenating pulse program texts from different modules is that a given parameter in one module may take on a different meaning in another module.
 To avoid such clashes, we have fully standardized all parameters used in the GENESIS pulse programs.
-These include pulse widths (p#), delays (d#), constants (cnst#), z-gradient amplitudes (gpz#), and phase cycles (ph#), where # represents a non‐negative integer.
+These include pulse widths (p#), delays (d#), constants (cnst#), z-gradient pulse amplitudes (gpz#), and phase cycles (ph#), where # represents a non‐negative integer.
 Where possible, we have chosen meanings that are similar to those in the standard library of Bruker pulse programs, only deviating in order to avoid otherwise inevitable clashes between different modules.
 Furthermore, in place of module‐specific delays which are often called DELTA# in standard library sequences, we have chosen to define new identifiers with more human‐readable names inside the pulse program itself.
-Thus, the delays in a HSQC sequence might be called DC_HSQC#, where the first C indicates the indirect‐dimension nucleus (13C).
+Thus, the delays in an HSQC sequence might be called DC_HSQC#, where the first C indicates the indirect‐dimension nucleus (13C).
 While this standardization was primarily implemented in order to facilitate pulse program construction, this also makes it far easier for users to set up NOAH experiments.
 Since the majority of these parameters are consistent with the standard Bruker library, many of them may be directly read in from the prosol relation tables and/or existing parameter sets in TopSpin.
 Furthermore, since every parameter has the same meaning in every NOAH supersequence, it also makes setting up multiple supersequences an almost trivial task: generally, only the parameters NBL, PULPROG, and TD1 need be changed.